SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Additional Implementation Details of SPIRAL

 \subsection{CriticAgent Implementation Details}

-We provide a comprehensive implementation specification for the CriticAgent ($\mathcal{C}$), encompassing its model architecture, the two-stage training protocol (SFT and RM), dataset construction strategies, and closed-loop inference logic.
+We provide a comprehensive implementation for the CriticAgent, including its architecture, two-stage training protocol (SFT and RM), dataset construction strategies, and closed-loop inference logic.

-\paragraph{Architecture and Training Configuration.} Analogous to the PlanAgent, the CriticAgent is initialized using the Qwen3-VL-8B~\cite{Qwen3-VL} visual-linguistic backbone.
+\textbf{Architecture and Training Configuration.} Analogous to the PlanAgent, the CriticAgent is initialized using the Qwen3-VL-8B~\cite{Qwen3-VL} backbone.
 To enable fine-grained video evaluation capabilities while preserving generalization, we apply Low-Rank Adaptation (LoRA) across all linear layers.

-The training regimen proceeds in two sequential stages: \textbf{Supervised Fine-Tuning (SFT)} followed by \textbf{Pairwise Reward Modeling (RM)}. \textbf{(1) SFT} conditions the model to function as a rigorous judge, internalizing specific evaluation dimensions (e.g., action adherence, physical realism) and enforcing strict JSON schema adherence. \textbf{(2) RM} enhances discriminative precision using a Bradley-Terry objective, aligning generated scores with human (or oracle) preference rankings for video quality.
-Both stages utilize the AdamW optimizer with a cosine learning rate scheduler and a peak learning rate of $1.0\times 10^{-4}$.
-Detailed training hyperparameters are summarized in Table~\ref{tab:critic_hyperparameters}.
+The training regimen proceeds in two sequential stages.
+First, \textbf{Supervised Fine-Tuning (SFT)} conditions the model to act as a rigorous judge by internalizing explicit evaluation dimensions, such as action adherence, object interaction, temporal coherence, and physical realism.
+Second, \textbf{Pairwise Reward Modeling (RM)} improves discriminative precision through a Bradley-Terry objective, aligning the model's scores with human or oracle preference rankings.
+Both stages use the AdamW optimizer with a cosine learning rate scheduler; detailed hyperparameters are summarized in Table~\ref{tab:critic_hyperparameters}.

+\textbf{Reward Data Construction.} We employ a hybrid data construction strategy to balance reasoning depth with fine-grained discriminative sensitivity.